Serouj Kradjian

-Serouj Kradjian (Armenian: Սէրուժ Գրաճեան; born 1973 in Beirut, Lebanon) is a Grammy-nominated and Juno-winning Armenian-Canadian pianist and composer.
+Serouj Kradjian (born in 1973) is a Canadian Grammy-nominated and Juno-winning pianist and composer.

 Early life and education

 Born in 1973, at fourteen earned a scholarship to study in Vienna, and was gaining accolades by the age of seven.
 He later studied with Marietta Orlov at the University of Toronto's Faculty of Music, where he earned his Bachelor of Arts degree in Piano Performance in 1994.
 He studied with Einar Steen-Nökleberg at the Hochschule für Musik und Theater in Hanover, Germany, receiving a Solo Performance degree in 2001.

 Performances

 Kradjian has appeared with the Toronto, Vancouver and Edmonton Symphonies, Göttingen Symphony, Russian National Orchestra, the Armenian Philharmonic and the Thailand Philharmonic under the baton of conductors such as Bramwell Tovey, Peter Oundjian, Stéphane Denève, Eduard Topchjan, Gudni Emilsson and Raffi Armenian.